 Who Is Shinzo Abe?

-Shinzo Abe (born September 21, 1954) served as Japan's prime minister from September 2006 to September 2007, and became prime minister again in 2012 with a promise to fix Japan's ailing economy (following policies that were dubbed "Abenomics").
+Shinzo Abe served as Japan's prime minister from September 2006 to September 2007 and became prime minister again in 2012 with a promise to fix Japan's ailing economy (following policies that were dubbed "Abenomics").
 He is a right-wing politician from a family with deep political roots who belongs to Japan's Liberal Democratic Party.
-In his book Toward a Beautiful Country (2006), Abe shared details about his life and vision for Japan; one long-standing goal is to amend Japan's pacifist constitution.
+In his book Toward a Beautiful Country, Abe shared details about his life and vision for Japan; one long-standing goal is to amend Japan's pacifist constitution.
 Wearing a Super Mario costume, he appeared at the Olympic closing ceremonies in Rio de Janeiro to herald the Olympic Games being hosted by Tokyo in 2020.
+In August 2020, Abe announced his resignation due to health reasons.

 In September 2006, Abe became prime minister of Japan (Japan has a parliamentary system in which the prime minister is usually the leader of the party with the most seats in the lower house of the Diet, the country's legislative body; Abe's party — the Liberal Democratic Party — has held power for all but a few years since its founding in 1955).
 Abe was the country's youngest prime minister since World War II and the first to be born after the war.
 He'd been a member of the legislature since 1993, though he'd only joined the cabinet in 2005.
 Abe resigned as prime minister in September 2007, citing poor health.